Demonstrators rally worldwide for second day of Women's Marches

-This year’s marches also coincide with the anniversary of Trump’s first-year in office and activists have focused the agenda on voting.
+This year's marches coincide with the anniversary of Trump's first-year in office, and activists have focused the agenda on voting.

-In the U.S., thousands attended the Women’s March: Power to the Polls event as the official anniversary rally in Las Vegas on Sunday.
+In the United States, thousands attended the Women's March: Power to the Polls event as the official anniversary rally in Las Vegas on Sunday.

-Planned Parenthood President Cecile Richards lauded the progress activists had made since the march one year ago.
+Planned Parenthood President Cecile Richards lauded the progress activists had made since the march a year ago.

-"When our country was in free fall, the Women's March got us out of our despair and out of our homes and into the streets and, ever since that day, women have been shaking the foundation of America," she said from a podium at Sam Boyd Stadium in Las Vegas on Sunday.
+"When our country was in free fall, the Women's March got us out of our despair and out of our homes and into the streets, and ever since that day, women have been shaking the foundation of America," she said Sunday at Sam Boyd Stadium in Las Vegas.

 Related: The anti-Trump 'Resistance' turns a year old — and grows up

-Democratic Nevada lawmakers who are currently in Washington working to resolve the government shutdown — including Sen. Catherine Cortez Masto and U.S. Reps.
-Jacky Rosen and Dina Titus — gave their support for the march via video messages broadcast on stage.
+Democratic Nevada lawmakers who are in Washington working to resolve the government shutdown — including Sen. Catherine Cortez Masto and Reps.
+Jacky Rosen and Dina Titus — gave their support for the march via video messages.

-"I wish I could be with you, but I’m in Washington trying to reopen to government for the good of the American people," said Titus, who represents the 1st Congressional District of Nevada.
+"I wish I could be with you, but I'm in Washington trying to reopen to government for the good of the American people," said Titus, who represents of Nevada's 1st Congressional District.

 "This next stage of the movement will channel the energy and activism of the Women's March into tangible strategies and concrete wins in 2018," the statement said.